 Lithium-ion is currently the more popular chemistry among battery offerings.
 However, as the market evolves, the chemistry most accepted by the market, be it these or something yet unknown, remains to be seen.

-Chris Gorski is Director of Special Projects for RGS Energy and is currently leading the commercialization of the company’s battery portfolio.
+Director of Special Projects for RGS Energy and is currently leading the commercialization of the company’s battery portfolio.
+He takes revenue-generating ideas from conception to full commercialization and revenue generation.